Create and Manage Manual Metrics

 1. In the Metrics > Library tab, click + Create new metric, and select Manually tracked option.

-2. Give the metric a name or title, unit and specify a trend.
+2. Give the metric a name, unit and specify a trend.
 In case you do not find the unit you're looking for, you can input your own custom unit - just type it, click + Add "unit" as a new option, and it'll get added.

 3. Click Save.

-6. Click + icon to add data points to the metric table.Datapoints
+5. Click Add values to add data points to the metric table and click Done

 You can define how you wish to set up your manual metric from the Source data tab.

-• Raw tab displays the actual data points or values that you enter either manually from here or by scooting the progress bar manually in the measure.
+• Raw tab displays the actual data points or values that you enter either manually from here or if connected to a measure, by scooting the progress bar manually in the measure.

 If the data is entered "monthly" in the metric, and if the Time frame you choose is "quarterly", then the values are grouped and the data points are shown quarter-wise.
 For example, you've values from January to July, the metric tile will display